Introduction

 Can I use my septic system while heavy vehicles are parked nearby?

-No—avoid using your septic system if heavy vehicles are parked nearby to prevent additional stress on the tank.
+Avoid using your septic system if heavy vehicles are parked nearby, as this can put extra stress on the tank.

 What should I do if I suspect my septic tank is damaged?

-Yes, contact a professional septic service immediately to assess and repair any potential damage.
+Contact a professional septic service right away to evaluate and fix any possible damage.

 Are there specific types of vehicles that are safer to drive over a septic tank?

-Yes, lighter vehicles such as passenger cars are generally safer, but it’s best to avoid driving over the tank whenever possible.
+Lighter vehicles, like passenger cars, are generally safer, but it’s best to steer clear of driving over the tank whenever you can.

 How often should I inspect my septic system for damage?

-Yes, inspect your septic system at least once a year to catch any issues early and maintain its functionality.
+Inspect your septic system at least once a year to identify any issues early and keep it functioning well.